varnerlab/CHEME-3130-F2020/README.md

 ```

 or by cloning the repository using the [GitHub desktop app](https://desktop.github.com).
-Alternatively, you can download the examples and code as zip file by hitting the green Clone or download button, and selecting the zip option.
+Alternatively, you can download the examples and code as zip file by hitting the green Code button in the upper right corner of the screen, and selecting the zip option.

 ### How do I run the examples?
 The examples presented in the CHEME 3130 lectures are available as [Jupyter notebooks](http://jupyter.org)